grpc/proposal/A40-csds-support.md

 }
 ```

-### CSDS Servicer Design
+### CSDS Service Design

-Ideally, the CSDS servicer should be reusable by our users, instead of just an
+Ideally, the CSDS service should be reusable by our users, instead of just an
 internal tool for the gRPC library.
-So, the CSDS servicer should be implemented
+So, the CSDS service should be implemented
 in wrapper languages and Java/Go.
-There are three major parts in the servicer
+There are three major parts in the service
 design:

 * Cache resources in the global XdsClient;